yvog/pokecommerce/README.md

 ## Development

-1. First, creat a local .env file based on `.env.example`.
+1. First, create a local .env file based on `.env.example`.

 2. Then, generate the GraphQL types: